-Fresh green beans in just five minutes?
-Yep.
-That’s all it takes, excluding the time for water to boil.
-So simple!
-After just five minutes you can dress the green beans in a variety of ways and eat immediately or chill for heating later.
-This simple technique was shared with a friend recently and she told me her kids will now eat green beans.
-I hope it will help you get a quick vegetable dish on the table for your family.
-Plus there are many things you can do with quick and easy green beans.
+It takes just 5 minutes to cook green beans excluding the time for water to boil.
+It’s so simple anyone can do this.
+After just five minutes you can dress your green beans in a variety of ways and eat immediately or chill for eating later.
+I shared this simple technique with a friend recently and she told me her kids will now eat green beans.
+It will help you get a quick vegetable dish on the table for your family and there are many things you can do with 5 minute green beans.

-Briefly cooking something in boiling water is called blanching.
-It’s typically done with vegetables to partially cook them for heating or finishing at a later time.
-With green beans, they are cooked perfectly in five minutes.
-Green beans stay bright green and are perfectly tender, not gray, overcooked or soggy.
+Cooking something briefly in boiling water is called blanching.
+It’s a restaurant trick used with vegetables to partially cook them for heating or finishing at a later time.
+Green beans cook perfectly in five minutes and stay bright green.
+They are perfectly tender, not gray, overcooked or soggy.

-This also technique helps you to cook ahead and save time.
+Cooking green beans this way can be served immediately with a splash of olive oil and a little salt and pepper.
+If you want to dress them up a bit more, add a sprinkle of chopped fresh herbs, chopped nuts, citrus zest, or even pomegranate seeds.
 If cooking for eating later, immediately plunge the cooked green beans into a bowl filled with ice water.
-Chill a few minutes then drain, dry and refrigerate for 4 days.
+Chill a few minutes and then drain, dry and refrigerate for 4 days.
 Just heat and dress as desired.

-What to do With Quick and Easy Green Beans
+What to do With 5 Minute Green Beans

 - Simply dress with olive oil, salt and pepper, plus a little fresh chopped parsley or other herb